rg450318262/2023_courses/SOCIAL/NA_and_IDN.md

 ## or more informal leader(s) ".
 Yet, he was not able to give any rating about
 ## leader questions.

+## Decisions:
-## Decisions: This respondent's overall ratings for most items were below average;
+## Discarded decision:This respondent's overall ratings for most items were below average;
 ## This corresponds to his no idea of leadership quality.
 It therefore is regarded
 ## as a reasonable case.
 The value of leader will be imputed by within-subgroup
 ## median.
+## Updated decision: This case will be removed from analysis.

 Variable Value
 index      153